Support for Attention Research Update is provided

 treatment approach for some children with ADHD.

-Information presented in Attention Research Update is for informational purposes
+Information presented in Attention Research Update is for informational

-services.
+or services.